 So called Norman tower houses, a form of fortified country residences, which is peculiar to Ireland and Scotland, started to appear in Ireland in the 13th and 14th centuries.
 But although it had been the Normans that introduced the technologies of building castles, the Gaelic tribes adopted them as well.
 The Gaelic O’Flaherty’s in Galway, for example built a fine tower house, Aughanure Castle, in Oughterrard.

 With the existing war technologies of the time, these castles were very defendable.
 After the invention of guns and canons however, fortified castles became obsolete.
+These were gradually introduced in Ireland throughout the 17th century.
 During the Cromwellian invasion of Ireland which started in 1649, heavily fortified towns such as Waterford and Wexford were won with heavy assault guns.

 The Cliffs of Moher are Irelands biggest tourist attraction.
 Find out why.